 Entrepreneurs aren't just born — they're made.
-UND's School of Entrepreneurship &
+UND's Middleton School of Entrepreneurship

 Studying Entrepreneurship at UND means learning how to make big ideas come to life.

-an opportunity to learn with men and women who have started where you are now — and
+learn with those who have started where you are now — and succeeded.
+UND is one of

 But as any successful entrepreneur will tell you, building something built to last